 Please describe your idea of a perfect world in max.
 5 sentences

-Iskra Velitchkova: It all adds to a world where no matter where you are born to be free.
+Iskra Velitchkova: It all adds to a world where you are free no matter where you are born.

 Where do you like to travel?